PullingStrings/project-2/README.md

 ### Create your on account

-If you would like to add you own music genres and dance styles you will have to create you own account
+If you would like to add you own music genres and dance styles you will have to create you own account.

 ![screen shot 2017-09-13 at 12 13 19](https://user-images.githubusercontent.com/27218761/30374468-f711e72a-987c-11e7-9984-d02129fe5723.png)

-Then you will be also able to login and add, edit and remove new or old dances you have put in
+Then you will be also able to login and add, edit and remove new or old dances you have put in, also if you like you can add a description of the particuler dance you can and a image for fun.
 ![screen shot 2017-09-13 at 12 15 21](https://user-images.githubusercontent.com/27218761/30374563-47aeb820-987d-11e7-9cc4-dcfaba215a6b.png)
 ![screen shot 2017-09-13 at 12 17 51](https://user-images.githubusercontent.com/27218761/30374662-97ab121a-987d-11e7-864a-e0b254253acc.png)
 ![screen shot 2017-09-13 at 12 20 34](https://user-images.githubusercontent.com/27218761/30374767-f9ea97f2-987d-11e7-96cd-9590a72ccf63.png)